ohshitgorillas/autocorrect_generator_espanso/ALGORITHMS.md

 ### Cross-Boundary Deduplication

-If a pattern's (typo, word) pair already exists as a direct correction (even with different boundary), the pattern is rejected and the direct corrections that would have been replaced by the pattern are restored to the final corrections list.
+After pattern validation, if a pattern's (typo, word) pair already exists as a direct correction (even with different boundary), the pattern is rejected and the direct corrections that would have been replaced by the pattern are restored to the final corrections list.
+This is a separate step from pattern validation that ensures patterns don't duplicate existing direct corrections.

 ---